techidaily/site-win11-tips/source/_posts/bypassing-admin-restrictions-on-windows-safety-settings.md

  Many users have been able to fix the Windows Security administrator error by applying this confirmed registry solution.
 This registry tweak involves modifying a DWORD value, but you don’t need to delete any key.
 To apply this potential resolution, edit the registry like this:

-1. Run the Windows Registry Editor app, which you can open with any method included in our[how to open Regedit](https://www.makeuseof.com/windows-11-open-registry-editor/) [g](https://www.makeuseof.com/windows-11-open-registry-editor/) uide.
+1. Run the Windows Registry Editor app, which you can open with any method included in our [how to open Regedit](https://www.makeuseof.com/windows-11-open-registry-editor/) [g](https://www.makeuseof.com/windows-11-open-registry-editor/) uide.
 2. Click inside the address box at the top of Registry Editor and erase the text in it.
 3. Input this key path in the registry address bar and press**Return** :
 `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\DeviceGuard\Scenarios\HypervisorEnforcedCodeIntegrity`